opensafely/documentation/study_definition.md

 ## Common variables when using multiple study definitions

 When using multiple study definitions, there's often a lot of common variables between them, with just the population and maybe a couple of other variables that differ.
-This makes it annoying because you then have to separately specify the common variables in each definition, and it's easy to make an error, particularly when something needs changing.
-With a bit of coder help I've made a way to share these common variables between study definitions:
+This means you have to separately specify the common variables in each definition, and it's easy to make an error, particularly when something needs changing.
+To avoid this, there is a way to share these common variables between study definitions:
-1. Make a file called common_variables.py containing the following code
+1. Make a file called `common_variables.py` containing the following code
 ```py
 from cohortextractor import patients
 from codelists import *